-We processed all data described previously to a 10 x 10 km resolution and clipped data to the extent of land based on the global administrative areas database.
+We processed all data described previously to a 10 x 10 km resolution and clipped data to the extent of land based on the global administrative areas database to use as planning units in the optimization analyses.
+For biodiversity data, we calculated the proportion of suitable habitat in each 10 x 10 km pixel, for governance risk and land use risk we used the nearest neighbor approach, and for climate risk we calculated the mean.
 We used this resolution as a tradeoff between precision and computational feasibility.
 Our multi-objective approach uses a hierarchical (lexicographic) framework that assigns a priority to each objective, and sequentially optimizes for the objectives in order of decreasing priority.
 At each step, it finds the best solution for the current objective, but only from among those that would not degrade the solution quality for higher-priority objectives.
 We considered up to three objectives in our prioritization scenarios, i) governance risk, ii) land use risk, and iii) climate risk.
-To compare different scenarios, we calculated solutions for each unique objective combination (n = 15), as well as one where we use a constant objective function as the null scenario, as the order of the hierarchy can influence the results.
+To compare different scenarios, we calculated solutions for each unique objective combination (n = 15), as well as one where we use a constant objective function as the baseline scenario, as the order of the hierarchy can influence the results (See Table S1 for details).

 In systematic conservation planning, conservation features describe the biodiversity units (e.g., species, communities, habitat types) that are used to inform protected area establishment.
 Planning units describe the candidate areas for protected area establishment (e.g., cadastral units).
 Each planning unit contains an amount of each feature (e.g., presence/absence, number of individuals).
 A prioritization describes a candidate set of planning units selected for protected establishment.
 Each feature has a representation target indicating the minimum amount of each feature that ideally should be held in the prioritization (e.g., 50 presences, 200 individuals).
 To minimize risk, we have a set of datasets describing the relative risk associated with selecting each planning unit for protected area establishment.
 Thus, we wish to identify a prioritization that meets the representation targets for all of the conservation features, with minimal risk.